 Fujifilm UK has been a massive support.
 Every year they donate 100 disposable QuickSnap cameras to our project. they also help with the printing of signage for our MyLondon exhibitions.
 Fujifilm helped towards the cost of printing the calendars and greetings cards by Emmerson Press in 2020.

 Emmerson Press use Fujifilm equipment and we were introduced to them by Fujifilm in 2020.
-They gave us a generous discount when printing the 2021 calendars and the new greetings cards.
+They give us a generous discount when printing the calendars and greetings cards.

 CarterWong designed the calendar.
 CarterWong also designed our Café Art logo and the MyLondon and MyWorld logos!
 Other famous logos they have created include the F1 logo and Walls ice-cream!